 Just a few miles south of Jerusalem is Ramat Rahel, a site open for excavation.
 Ramat Rahel was likely a fortress or governor-style residence.
 It had balustrades crowned by a palmette/proto-aeolic capitals, a Phoenician influence indicative of royal architecture.
-Also, Ramat Rahel has yielded lmlk seals from Judean king Hezekiah (8th century BC), thus implying that Ramat Rahel may have been an Israelite administrative center.
+Also, Ramat Rahel has yielded lmlk seals from Judean king Hezekiah (8th CENT BCE), thus implying that Ramat Rahel may have been an Israelite administrative center.
 There was a tinge of Egyptian influence as well.